The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

-We extend the meta-VQE to a non-linear encoding (\emph{nl-meta-VQE}) using a single Gaussian to encode each UpCCGSD angle as $\theta = \alpha e^{\beta\left(\gamma - d \right)} + \delta$ where $\alpha,\beta,\gamma,\delta$ are the internal parameters that are optimized in the meta-VQE and $d$ is the meta-parameter, here the distance between the two molecules.
+We extend the meta-VQE to a non-linear encoding as given in Eq.~\eqref{eq:upccgsd-nl-meta-encoding}, abbreviated as \emph{nl-meta-VQE}, using a single Gaussian to encode each UpCCGSD angle and the intermolecular distance of the two hydrogen molecules as meta parameter $d$.
 The parameters are initialized such that the initial values produced are the same as for the linear meta-VQE and the canonical VQE ($\alpha,\delta = 0$, $\beta,\gamma = 1$).
-The non-linear encoding results in significant improved convergence which can be further improved by individually optimizing the individual points with a regular VQE.
+The non-linear encoding results in significantly improved convergence which can be further improved by individually optimizing the individual points with a regular VQE.
 Floating Gaussians are fairly good general function approximators and in this example using a single one is sufficient for the corresponding interval of interest.
+In addition, floating Gaussians are able to capture the asymptotic behavior of molecular distances over the constant offset $\delta$.
+It is expected that with increasing intermolecular distance $d$ the dependence of the UpCCGSD parameters should asymptotically approach a constant value since the system will resemble two isolated molecules.
+A representation with floating Gaussians automatically incorporates this property.
+In the same way this holds true for bond distances -- see our online material for a detailed example based on a single hydrogen molecule.
 More general non-linear encodings are currently under investigation.

+In Fig.~\ref{fig:h4_example} a standard VQE takes on average 3345 evaluations of the objective function, while opt-nl-meta-VQE takes 204.
+The training of nl-meta-VQE takes 12760 evaluations of the objective, including all five training points.
+The cost of obtaining a given number of test points in terms of individual expectation value estimations can then be estimated as $12760\cdot n_\text{training-points} + 204\cdot n_\text{test-points}$ for the opt-nl-meta-VQE, and $3345\cdot n_\text{test-points}$ for the standard VQE.
+Since we use five training points, opt-nl-meta-VQE becomes cheaper when more than 20 test points are required.
+Note that those numbers should not be interpreted as rigorous benchmarks.
+They reflect the state of our implementation in \textsc{tequila} at the time of writing of manuscript.
+We expect, for example, further improvement by incorporating analytical gradients for unitary coupled-cluster methods~\cite{kottmann2021feasible} in combination with an improved automatic differentiation scheme, that avoids multiple evaluations of the same objective.